For German exchange student Marlene Krüger, a welcoming and friendly college community has been key to acclimating to life at Lesley University.

 It's not just exchange students who benefit from an experience studying abroad.
 Campus diversity benefits all students, both foreign and domestic.
 International education is an essential opportunity for students from the United States and other countries to share different perspectives and expand their knowledge in today's global society.

 "International students bring diversity to our campus and our classrooms," says Laura Kanner, coordinator of International Student Services.
 "It broadens not only their worldview, but the worldviews of their domestic peers.
 Study abroad expands horizons on all fronts, not just for the student doing the traveling.
 Everyone benefits, and everyone learns."

-The Global Education Center offices and student lounge are located at 7 Mellen St. Last year, 113 Lesley undergraduates studied abroad in Australia, Bhutan, England, Galapagos Islands, Greece, Haiti, Iceland, India, Israel, Italy, Japan, Mexico, Poland, Scotland, South Korea, Spain, Sweden, Tanzania, Thailand and Turkey.
+The Global Education Center is located at 89 Brattle Street, Room 362.
+Last year, 113 Lesley undergraduates studied abroad in Australia, Bhutan, England, Galapagos Islands, Greece, Haiti, Iceland, India, Israel, Italy, Japan, Mexico, Poland, Scotland, South Korea, Spain, Sweden, Tanzania, Thailand and Turkey.
 Learn more about study abroad opportunities.